Ippolit Myshkin

-Ippolit Nikitich Myshkin (Russian: Ипполит Никитич Мышкин; 3 February 1848 - 7 February 1885) was a Russian revolutionary and political prisoner, who was executed after a violent confrontation with a prison warder.
+Ippolit Nikitich Myshkin (Russian language: Ипполит Никитич Мышкин; 3 February 1848 - 7 February 1885) was a Russian revolutionary and political prisoner in the Russian Empire.
+After a failed attempt to rescue writer and philosopher Nikolay Chernyshevsky from exile, he was imprisoned multiple times and made several escapes and escape attempts.
+He was executed after a violent confrontation with a prison warder.

 Early life

 Myshkin was born in Pskov.
-His father was a non-commissioned officer; his mother, a peasant.
+His father was a non-commissioned officer; his mother was a peasant.
 Educated at a local school in Kiev, he entered a teacher training college in Saint Petersburg in 1860, but despite being the best student in his year, he was barred from becoming a teacher because of his lowly birth, or as he put it, he was “suddenly expelled, disgraced, just because I am a soldier’s son.”

-After graduating in 1864, he worked for the General Staff Academy of the Imperial Army, and learnt shorthand.
+After graduating in 1864, he worked for the General Staff Academy of the Imperial Russian Army, and learned shorthand.
 In 1868, he started work as a court reporter, and used money saved from his salary to set up an illegal printing press in Moscow, which was used to print revolutionary literature.